9 Mistakes You're Making When You Shower

 5 minute read

-It might not be rocket science, but turns out, there actually is a right and wrong way to take a shower.
-This is particularly true if you’re dealing with a skin concern like acne or keratosis pilaris, says dermatologist and SLMD Skincare founder Sandra Lee, MD (aka Dr. Pimple Popper).
-Read on to find out if you’re making any of the most common missteps in your shower routine — and what simple tweaks you can make to get the most out of your wash.
+Showering may feel automatic, but how you do it can have a real impact on your skin.
+This is especially true if youβre dealing with a skin concern like acne or keratosis pilaris, says dermatologist and SLMD Skincare founder Sandra Lee, MD (aka Dr. Pimple Popper).
+Read on to find out if youβre making any of the most common missteps in your shower routine β and what simple tweaks you can make to get the most out of your wash.

 Try: SLMD BP Body Wash